 You can make a whole day of it with a movie at the Buckland Hills 18 XD and IMAX theater.

 15. Manchester Road Race

 Since 1927, thousands of people from all over America have descended on Manchester every Thanksgiving Day to take part in the Manchester Road Race.

-This event, starting at 10:00, accepts runners of all ages and standards, taking place on a relatively short course, at 4.748 miles long.
+This event, starting at 10:00 AM, accepts runners of all ages and standards.
+It all takes place on a relatively short course, at 4.748 miles long.

-Proceeds from the race are donated to Muscular Dystrophy research, and almost 20 other charities, and there’s also a blood drive every year collecting hundreds of pints.
+Proceeds from the race are donated to Muscular Dystrophy research, and almost 20 other charities.
+There’s also a blood drive every year collecting hundreds of pints.

-While many runners take part to raise money, soak up the festive atmosphere and wear outlandish costumes (there’s a prize for the best one), the Manchester Road Race attracts lots of first-class competitors.
+Many runners take part to raise money, soak up the festive atmosphere and wear outlandish costumes (there’s a prize for the best one).
+But I also have to say that the Manchester Road Race attracts Olympians from around the world.